-(c) EOIR-27. - Accredited representatives must file a Notice of Appearance as Attorney or Representative Before the Board of Immigration Appeals (Form EOIR-27) in order to represent an individual before the Board.
+- (c) EOIR-27.
+Accredited representatives must file a Notice of Appearance as Attorney or Representative Before the Board of Immigration Appeals (Form EOIR-27) in order to represent an individual before the Board.
 See Chapter 2.3(d) (Appearances).
 Accredited representatives should be careful to use the most current version of the Notice of Appearance (Form EOIR-27), which can be found on EOIR's website.
 The Board will accept electronic or paper submission of the Form EOIR-27.
 If a registered fully accredited representative has a new address, he or she must update his or her eRegistry information online prior to submitting a new electronic or paper Form EOIR-27.
-An accredited representative filing a change of his or her address should check the "New Address" box in the address block on the Notice of Appearance.

-(d) Qualifying organizations. - The OLAP officially recognizes certain nonprofit, religious, charitable, social service, and similar organizations as legal service providers.
+An accredited representative filing a change of his or her address should check the "New Address" box in the address block on the Notice of Appearance. - (d) Qualifying organizations.
+The Assistant Director for Policy or the Assistant Director's designee officially recognizes certain nonprofit, religious, charitable, social service, and similar organizations as legal service providers.
 See 8 C.F.R. § 1292.11.
 To be recognized by EOIR, an organization must affirmatively apply for that recognition.
-Such an organization must establish to the satisfaction of the OLAP that it has access to adequate knowledge, information, and experience in immigration law and procedure.
+Such an organization must establish to the satisfaction of the Assistant Director for Policy or the Assistant Director's designee that it has access to adequate knowledge, information, and experience in immigration law and procedure.
 The qualifications and procedures for organizations seeking EOIR recognition are set forth in the regulations.
 See 8 C.F.R. § 1292.11.
-Questions regarding recognition may be directed to OLAP's Recognition & Accreditation (R&A) Coordinator.
+Questions regarding recognition may be directed to the OLAP in the EOIR Office of Policy.
 See Appendix B (Directory).
 Additional information regarding Recognition & Accreditation is available on the EOIR website.

-(e) Qualifying representatives. - The OLAP accredits persons as representatives of qualifying organizations.
+(e) Qualifying representatives. - The Assistant Director for Policy or the Assistant Director's designee accredits persons as representatives of qualifying organizations.
 See 8 C.F.R. § 1292.12.
 Representatives of recognized organizations are not, however, automatically accredited by EOIR.
 Rather, the recognized organizations must affirmatively apply for accreditation on each representative's behalf.
 See 8 C.F.R. §§ 1292.12(b), 1292.13.